bmlt-enabled/bmlt-wordpress-satellite-plugin/readme.txt

 ***Version 3.4.0* ** *-October 16, 2016*

 - Reintroduced support for the Google API Key.
+WARNING: Google API Keys are now *REQUIRED*.

 ***Version 3.3.9* ** *-May 22, 2016*